Pension freedoms introduced back in 2015 have made it much easier to take an income from your retirement savings as and when you need it.

 Prior to accessing your pension, you can pay up to £40,000 into your defined contribution pension every year, known as your Annual Allowance.

 However, once you’ve started taking money out of your defined contribution pension, your Annual Allowance falls from £40,000 to £4,000 and becomes known as the Money Purchase Annual Allowance (MPAA).
-If any contributions you make into your pension exceed this amount, then you’ll have to pay a tax charge.
+You can learn more about this in our article What is the Money Purchase Annual Allowance?
+If any contributions you make into your pension exceed the MPAA, then you’ll have to pay a tax charge.
 This can make it really difficult to build your pension savings back up if you find you’ve withdrawn too much too soon.
-Find out more about the implications of using your pension to boost your income here.
+Find out more about the implications of supplementing your income with your pension in our article Should I use my pension to boost my income?

 The good news however, is that if you are able to keep investing into your pension after you have started to access it, you will still receive tax relief on any new top up savings up to the MPAA of £4,000 per year.